nanjizal/Xperimental/README.md

 **Nanjizal** has grown.
 Here I collate smaller projects and provide an overview narative on the development of concepts through experiments and libraries within Nanjizal ( and hxDaeadlus ).

-Currently only Haxe code, but since Haxe is an OOP language with Functional Typing, and designed to cross compile to many languages including **c++** and **js** there should be plenty to mobile, web, desktop and console.
+Currently only Haxe code, but since Haxe is an OOP language with functional typing, and designed to cross compile to many languages including **c++** and **js** there should be plenty - mobile, web, desktop and console.

 ###### Click on the table image to go to the project section